gopheracademy/gopheracademy-web/content/advent-2017/kubernetes-ready-service.md

 ### Step 9.
 Health checks

 In a case if we want to run a service in Kubernetes, we usually need to add the health checks: [liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
 The purpose of a liveness probe is to understand that the application is running.
-If a liveness probe fails, the service will be restarted.
+If the liveness probe fails, the service will be restarted.
 The purpose of a readiness probe is to understand if the application is ready to serve traffic.
+If the readiness probe fails, the container will be removed from service load balancers.

 To define the readiness probe we usually need to write a simple handler which always return response code `200`: